CarrieJiaqiWang/CarrieJiaqiWang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-I’m a rising fourth-year PhD student at [Cornell Operations Research and Information Engineering (ORIE)](https://www.engineering.cornell.edu/orie/) department, advised by Prof. [Gennady Samorodnitsky](https://people.orie.cornell.edu/gennady/).
+I’m a rising fourth-year PhD student at [Cornell Operations Research and Information Engineering (ORIE)](https://www.engineering.cornell.edu/orie/), advised by Prof. [Gennady Samorodnitsky](https://people.orie.cornell.edu/gennady/).

-My research interests lie at the intersection of probability theory, optimization, and privacy-preserving algorithms.
-I’m especially drawn to abnormal probabilistic phenomena—such as heavy-tailed distributions and large deviation events—and their implications in algorithmic design and risk-aware decision making.

-Outside of research, I’m passionate about teaching, mentoring, and community building.
-I believe in cultivating curiosity, encouraging open communication, and supporting the next generation of researchers.

-Prior to joining Cornell, I obtained a BS in Mathematics and Applied Mathematics at the Chinese University of Hongkong (Shenzhen) in 2022.
+My research lies at the intersection of probability theory and algorithm design, with a focus on extreme events, large deviations, and heavy-tailed phenomena in stochastic systems.
+In the long term, I aim to integrate probabilistic insights into the design of efficient and reliable algorithms.

+Beyond research, I’m committed to teaching and community building.
+I’ve served as a TA consultant for Cornell Engineering and co-led mentorship programs supporting underrepresented and low-income applicants.
+I hold a B.S. in Mathematics from the Chinese University of Hong Kong, Shenzhen.

-Research
+Research Preprints/Publications
 ====

-Main interest
----

-Rare and abnormal events in probability (heavy tails, large deviations)

-Optimization algorithms

-Differential privacy

-Selected projects
----
 Clustering of large deviations events in heavy-tailed moving average processes: the catastrophe principle in the short-memory case

 Jiaqi Wang, Gennady Samorodnitsky